boxboat/training-labs/labs-02.md

 ## Restart a Container

-Find the older "centos" container that's been stopped above, and restart it:
+Find the older "centos" container that's been stopped above, and restart it (note that newer containers are at the top of the list):

 ```
 docker container restart ${container_id}